Table of Contents

 Urbanization and the Rise of City-States

-Unlike the unified Egyptian state, Mesopotamia evolved into a collection of independent city-states, such as Ur, Uruk, Kish, and later Babylon and Nineveh.
-Each city was centered around a temple complex called a ziggurat, which served as a religious and administrative center.
-The fertile floodplain allowed for dense populations.
-The invention of the plow (ard) and the use of bronze tools increased agricultural productivity.
-Trade networks extended along the rivers, exchanging surplus grain for timber, stone, and metals from surrounding regions (Anatolia, Lebanon, the Indus Valley).
-This trade stimulated craft specialization and the growth of a merchant class.
+The fertile floodplain supported dense populations, while technological advances such as the invention of the plow (ard) and the use of bronze tools significantly boosted agricultural productivity.
+Trade networks developed extensively along the rivers, exchanging surplus grains for timber, stone, metals, and luxury items from regions such as Anatolia, Lebanon, and the Indus Valley.
+This commercial activity encouraged craft specialization and the emergence of a prosperous merchant class.

 Legal Codes and Administration